MarcoALuceroVivar/Active-Directory-Lab/passwordReset.md

 ---

 ## Step 3 – Verify Locked Account
-The administrator checks for locked accounts using PowerShell:
+The IT user checks for locked accounts using PowerShell:

 ```powershell
 Search-ADAccount -LockedOut | Select Name, SamAccountName